dojo/docs/dojox/mobile/SpinWheelSlot.rst

 Usage
 =====

-Use this widget as child widgets of the `dojox.mobile.SpinWheel <dojox/mobile/SpinWheel>`_ widget.
+Use this widget as child widgets of the :ref:`dojox.mobile.SpinWheel <dojox/mobile/SpinWheel>` widget.

 ======================
 Constructor Parameters